Brand Guidelines

 Verbal identity

-When creating copy for Concentrate make sure that our focus on tech shines through.
-Our brand communications should speak to our passion, energy, and knowledge in this space.
+When creating copy for Concentrate make sure that our niche focus and passion for enabling business growth shines through.
 Use these verbal guidelines to communicate Concentrate to the world.

 What would Growen do?
 (WWGD?)

 Growen embodies the Concentrate brand.
-His industry experience means that he's knowledgeable on all thing's tech, friendly but not afraid to get to the point.
-If you're ever in doubt just think, WWGD?
+His industry experience means that he's knowledgeable in all areas of B2B marketing and is an expert in using tech to digitally transform businesses and foster growth.
+Growen is friendly but not afraid to get to the point.
+If you're ever in doubt just think, WWGD (what would Growen do)?

 Brand voice